jjc224/VividFlow/README.md

 <br /><br />

 ## Introduction
-VividFlow is a web application designed to allow for the rapidl prototyping of algorithms with ease for computer vision researchers by allowing them to make (and re-use) discrete modules of functionality and connect them together, defining complex algorithms which can be quickly prototyped and iterated ("Iterative design is a design methodology based on a cyclic process of prototyping, testing, analyzing, and refining a product or process." - Wikipedia).
+VividFlow is a web application designed to allow for the rapid prototyping of algorithms with ease for computer vision researchers by allowing them to make (and re-use) discrete modules of functionality and connect them together, defining complex algorithms which can be quickly prototyped and iterated ("Iterative design is a design methodology based on a cyclic process of prototyping, testing, analyzing, and refining a product or process." - Wikipedia).

 The system allows multiple researchers to concurrently access the system and work on their algorithms.
 Researchers can upload C++ programs they have written with the assistance of a helper library that is provided with the system (i.e. VividFlow's C API, vividflow.h).
 A researcher can define what inputs and outputs a module will produce.
 Once they have defined a module, it can be placed in the algorithm graph using the algorithm designer, a node-based gridded canvas for core development.
 The system can then run the algorithm and will allow the researcher to download the outputs that were produced by it.